Points, Lines, Planes, Line Segments, and Distance

 The Midpoint of two points is the exact middle point between them: $ \displaystyle \frac{{{{x}_{1}}+{{x}_{2}}}}{2}$.

-Solution: Since $ AF=AB+BD+DF=10$ and segments can be added/subtracted if they share endpoints, $ BD=AF-(AB+DF)=10-7=3$ feet.
+Solution: Notice that $ BD$ can represent the width of the mirror.
+Since $ AF=AB+BD+DF=10$, and segments can be added and subtracted if they share endpoints, $ BD=AF-(AB+DF)=10-7=3$ feet.
 This is the width of the mirror.
 To get the midpoint (where the nail should be placed), take the midpoint of $ BD$ (point $ C$), which equals $ \displaystyle \frac{1}{2}$ the distance between points $ B$ and $ D$, which is $ \displaystyle 1\frac{1}{2}$ feet.
 Thus, the nail should be placed $ \displaystyle 1\frac{1}{2}$ from either edge of the mirror.
 Makes sense!

 Coordinate plane: